 Introduction to PostgreSQL Unnest

 PostgreSQL unnest is the type of array functions; the unnest function in PostgreSQL is basically used to expand the array into rows.
 Unnest function is converting an array into a table-like structure; we can also generate a table structure of an array using unnest function in PostgreSQL.
-Unnest array function is very useful in PostgreSQL for expanding the array into the set of values or convert the array into the table structure.
+Unnest array function is very useful in PostgreSQL for expanding the array into the set of values or converting the array into the table structure.
 If we need a table-like structure of array simultaneously, we have to use the unnest function on the array on which we have converted array data into the table-like structure.

 Syntax: